-METALS-Tumbling inventories help zinc to three-month highs
+METALS-Tumbling inventories push zinc to three-month highs

 FUTURE SUPPLY: "New large mines in Australia and South Africa will add 460,000 tonnes of supply by 2019," Liberum analysts said in a note.
 "Slowing Chinese credit growth should bring implied steel demand back into negative territory.
 Zinc consumption should come under similar pressure given the high correlation."

-CHINA: China's manufacturing engine cranked up in June, expanding at the fastest pace in three months after unexpectedly contracting in May, as new orders and production rose in a sign of a modest recovery.
+CHINA: China's manufacturing engine cranked up in June, expanding at the fastest pace in three months, as new orders and production rose in a sign of a modest recovery.

-ALUMINIUM: Expectations of higher supplies to come on the LME market have seen the discount for cash over the three-month contract widen to above $16 a tonne, the highest since February, from near $4 a tonne at the end of June.
+ALUMINIUM: Expectations of higher supplies to come to the LME market have seen the discount for cash over the three-month contract widen to above $16 a tonne, the highest since February, from near $4 a tonne at the end of June.
 MAL0-3

 CHINA DATA: Industrial metals were also boosted by Chinese banks extending more credit than expected in June.